 - Delivery requests will be limited to the geographical region you select

 - You must be 18 years or older

-- Have access to a vehicle or bicycle
+- Have access to a vehicle.
+Any vehicle qualifies

 - Own an iPhone or Android smartphone